Processing I: Motion tracking and balance

 # write to csv

-mt_smooth.to_csv(MTfolder_processed + '/mt_' + trialid + '.csv', index=False)
+mt_smooth.to_csv(os.path.join(MTfolder_processed, 'mt_' + trialid + '.csv'), index=False)

 Here is an example of the file

-RHip_x RHip_z RHip_y RKnee_x RKnee_z RKnee_y RAnkle_x RAnkle_z RAnkle_y RHeel_x ... arm_speedKin_sum lowerbody_accKin_sum leg_accKin_sum head_accKin_sum arm_accKin_sum lowerbody_jerkKin_sum leg_jerkKin_sum head_jerkKin_sum arm_jerkKin_sum TrialID
+RHip_x RHip_y RHip_z RKnee_x RKnee_y RKnee_z RAnkle_x RAnkle_y RAnkle_z RHeel_x ... arm_speedKin_sum lowerbody_accKin_sum leg_accKin_sum head_accKin_sum arm_accKin_sum lowerbody_jerkKin_sum leg_jerkKin_sum head_jerkKin_sum arm_jerkKin_sum TrialID

 15 rows × 128 columns